KAHarbi/EDA_video_games/Purposal_EDA_Video_Game_Sales.md

 * What game do you use as an ad campaign?

 ## Data Description:
-The data set is provided in .csv format contains information of Motivated by Gregory Smith's web scrape of VGChartz .[Video Games Sales](https://www.kaggle.com/gregorut/datasets), this data set simply extends the number of variables with another web scrape from [Metacritic](https://www.metacritic.com/browse/games/release-date/available).
+The data set is provided in .csv format contains information of Motivated by Gregory Smith's web scrape of VGChartz [Video Games Sales](https://www.kaggle.com/gregorut/datasets), this data set simply extends the number of variables with another web scrape from [Metacritic](https://www.metacritic.com/browse/games/release-date/available).
 Unfortunately, there are missing observations as Metacritic only covers a subset of the platforms.

 The data set was extracted from [Kaggle](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings/version/2)